 The paranormal activity experience runs on a spectrum from folklore to scientific evidence.
 However, most incidents of unknown activity fall into the realm of legend.
 When we can scientifically verify a phenomenon, it becomes factual, verifiable proof.

 For example, in the 1930s, there were reports of living prehistoric fish called the Coelacanth.
 Scientists considered these reports as unsubstantiated pseudoscience.
 The fossil record records placed them as extinct in the Late Cretaceous period 60 million years ago.
 Then fisherman off the coast of South Africa in 1938 brought in recently caught samples of this rare prehistoric relic.
 Many people are waiting for this discovery with bigfoot and the Loch Ness Monster.
 Until we have verifiable evidence, their existence remains folklore.

 Facts can become part of folklore.
-This happens when the cultural narrative mixes superstitions with facts.
+It happens when the cultural narrative mixes superstitions with facts.
 The factual element adds validity to the substance of the superstition.
-Some ancient cultures used their knowledge of the sun’s eclipse to validate their mythology.
+Some cultures used their knowledge of the sun’s eclipse to validate their mythology.
 An eclipse is a factual celestial event that can be tracked and predicted.
 Ancient calendars accurately predict when these events would occur.
 So, they combined their knowledge of these events with folklore.
-This gave them the power to use these events to manipulate.
+It gave them the power to use these events to manipulate.

 So the experience of paranormal or supernatural events gets labeled depending upon our worldview.
 If we believe in angels or other spirit apparitions, we will see them when encountering unknown phenomena.
 If you believe in UFOs, then the same light becomes an alien spacecraft.
 Both interpretations of the phenomena are accurate in the eyes of the beholder.
 But neither could be correct.